jacksonllee/pycantonese/docs/source/jyutping.rst

 <https://www.lshk.org/jyutping>`_.
 A common need is to convert Cantonese characters to Jyutping romanization.
-Another functionality of interest is the ability to convert Jyutping into other romanization schemes still used today.
+Another functionality of interest is the ability to convert Jyutping into IPA or another romanization scheme.
 Whether you have :ref:`data in Jyutping from a corpus reader<jyutping_from_reader>` or you have independently ingested Jyutping as Python strings, PyCantonese provides tools for these use cases.